encgoo/mcp_poc/mcp-python/README.md

 	"inputs": []
 }
 ```
-This means the MCP server can be started outside VS Code, by terminal for example.
+This means the MCP server can be started outside VS Code, by terminal for example, in `D:\Development\git\mcp_poc\mcp-python` folder.
+(This example needs uv).
 ```bash
 uv run main.py
 ```